 Keep an eye on your mailbox—Medicare is sending new cards with new Medicare numbers to people with Medicare.
 Mailing has started in certain states and will continue over the next few months nationwide.
 Your new Medicare card will include a new number unique to you, instead of your Social Security Number.
 This will help to protect you against identity fraud.

-If you want to know when you’ll get your new card, visit Medicare.gov/NewCard and sign up to get email alerts from Medicare.
+If you want to know when you’ll get your new card, visit Medicare.gov to sign up for email alerts from Medicare.
 We’ll send you an email when cards start mailing in your state, and we’ll also email you about other important Medicare topics.

 You can also sign in to your MyMedicare.gov account and see when Medicare mailed your new card.
 If you don’t have a MyMedicare.gov account yet, visit MyMedicare.gov to create one.
 Once your new card has mailed, you can sign in anytime to see your new Medicare Number or print a copy of your card.